-EXAMPLE: Yes, the transit agency anticipates applying for the FY23 Low or No Emission Grant Program before the April NOFO deadline.
-If they are not selected as a grant awardee for the Low or No Emission Grant Program, the West Elm Public Transportation Authority will still proceed using their formula funds. - 10.
-Provide a history of federal funding for the project, if any.
-Include formula funds and any discretionary grants.
+- 10. Provide a history of federal funding for the project, if any.
+Include formula funds and any discretionary grants. - a.
 EXAMPLE: FY22 FTA Buses and Bus Facilities Discretionary Grant: \$100,000; FY23 FTA Formula Funds: \$25,000. - 11.
 Where is the project in the construction process?
 Drop down options in the database will include Planning and Environmental Review, Final Design, RFP/IFB Issued, Contract Awarded, Capital Purchase or Lease, Construction, and Other (please specify). - 12.
 Estimated start and completion dates. - 13.
 Is the project on a state, tribal or territorial transportation improvement plan (STIP) or a transportation improvement plan (TIP) as of 12/31/2023?
 If yes, provide a link to the plan. - 14.
 Provide the STIP or TIP ID Number and specify which plan the ID Number comes from.
 EXAMPLE: See below the North Carolina STIP, ID Number R-5809 H141741.
 The STIP or TIP also can be used for the location/description of a project, the total project cost, and information about where funding comes from.

-DIVISION 1 ROUTE/CITY COUNTY ID NUMBER LOCATION / DESCRIPTION LENGTH (Miles) PROJ COST (THOU) PRIOR YEARS COST (THOU) RURAL PRO- JECTS R-5809 HERTFORD COUNTY LINE TO 24.8 23589 2219 BERTIE H141741 WASHINGTON COUNTY LINE.
-MODERNIZE ROADWAY.
-24.0 22300
+DIVISION 1 ROUTE/CITY COUNTY ID NUMBER LOCATION / DESCRIPTION LENGTH (Miles) TOTAL PROJ COST (THOU) PRIOR YEARS COST (THOU) RURAL PROJE ств NC 45 BERTIE R-5809 H141741 HERTFORD COUNTY LINE TO WASHINGTON COUNTY LINE, MODERNIZE ROADWAY.
+24.8 23589 2219

-For more information about the Transit account, see full Committee guidance.
+For more information about the Transit account, see full Committee quidance.